-- A period cup is worn inside a women’s vagina during her period.
+- A period cup is worn inside the vagina during her period.

 - Period cup cups are reusable and therefore environmentally friendly.